When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 How to get the most out of Houzz Pro+

-• Have world-class photos of world-class work.
+- Have world-class photos of world-class work.
 All of your exposure on Houzz hinges around photos of your work.
 It’s crucial to have professional imagery on the site.
 If your work doesn’t photograph well, Houzz isn’t for you.

-Networx: Flat Fee Website for Contractor Leads
+Networx: Flat Fee Website for Construction Leads

 I first used Networx when I was running marketing for a plumbing company.